dotnet/docs/docs/visual-basic/programming-guide/concepts/expression-trees/debugview-syntax.md

 ## ParameterExpression

-<xref:System.Linq.Expressions.ParameterExpression> variable names are displayed with a "$" symbol at the beginning.
+<xref:System.Linq.Expressions.ParameterExpression?displayProperty=nameWithType> variable names are displayed with a "$" symbol at the beginning.

 If a parameter does not have a name, it is assigned an automatically generated name, such as `$var1` or `$var2`.